Malta has been a popular tourist destination for years and for a good reason.

 Stick to street food

 There is no shortage of fantastic food on offer with incredibly varied cuisine, from upscale restaurants down to street vendors selling home-cooked fare.
 If you are on a budget, sticking to street food is the wisest option, and as is the way with street food around the world, it is also often the tastiest.
+After all, the food in Malta’s restaurants can often be expensive.
+It’s very good and worth the price, but if you’re looking to save money, street food or grocery stores are your best bet.

 Plan in advance